-Meanwhile, an Annual Plan information document for the community is being developed and a decision about consultation will occur on 30 January.
-The document will be at the Council site at the Southern Field Days at Waimumu in February, online and the public will be informed about its availability.
+Meanwhile, an Annual Plan information document for the community is being developed and a decision about consultation was made on 30 January.
+The document will be available online and the public will be informed of its availability.

 Governance

 During February Council will hold a strategic workshop that will set the scene for the term.
 Community board chairs have been invited to attend the workshop.
 Some of the topics will include challenges the District and its communities face and understand the purpose of and the need for longer term planning (30 years) and commit to a shared vision for the District.